thoughtspot/thoughtspot.github.io/_app-integrate/embedding-viz/embed-a-viz.md

 application domain and the ThoughtSpot domain.
 If you don't do this, you will receive an error message when `test.html` attempts to load the embedded objects.

-The test infrastructure uses Python's `simplehttpserver` which runs, by default as `localhost:8000`, this is information ThoughtSpot support will need.
-You can also just copy the `test` directory to an existing web server.
-If you do this, you'll need to DNS for the server when you contact Support.
+The test infrastructure uses Python's `simplehttpserver`, which runs by default as `localhost:8000`.
+ThoughtSpot support must have this information.
+You can also copy the `test` directory to an existing web server.
+If you do this, you must DNS for the server when you contact Support.

 ## Test the example page